dnlzrgz/lazyfeed/README.md

 - `o/enter`: Open link in browser and mark post as read.
 - `x`: Mark post as read.
+- `m`: Mark post as read without removing it.
 - `shift+a`: Mark all posts as read.

 ## Store